bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:57:37

-Hey, when `Lightning` at a coin kite store?
+Hey, when `Lightning` at a Coinkite store?

 NVK: 01:57:41